oeichenwei/rtc_docs/smart.md

 ````

   In a real-time communication scenario like in Figure 1, these intellegent
-processing can be done in sender, media processor or receiver side.
+processing can be done at sender, media processor or receiver.
-The advantage of doing it in receiver side or media processor was backward
+The advantage of doing it at receiver or media processor was backward
-compatibility but there is also disadvantages:
+compatibility but there are also disadvantages:

-  1. the media could have been degraded due to network transfer,
+  1. the media quality might degrade due to packet loss or delay on the network.

   2. either all receivers needs to repeat the computation or extra server
-     resources are required to compute it,
+     resources are required to compute it.

   3. some meta data could be captured only on source side for privacy,
-     for example, the depth information from iPhone 3-D camera,
+     for example, the depth information from iPhone 3-D camera.(**More details?
+     I don't get it, why the 3d camera example here?**)

-This document will focus on methods to capture the media meta data in sender
+This document will focus on methods to capture the media meta data at sender
-side and define how to transfer them along with media data.
+side and define how to transfer them along with media data to the receiver.

-Compositing the annotation text or texture to the source picture was obviously
-way to convey them to receivers, but there were some drawbacks either:
+Mixing the meta data with media at the sender is one way to convey them to receivers
+, but there are some drawbacks, take compositing annotation text onto the source
+picture as an example:

-  1. If the video was degraded due to network, the text will be unclear,
+  1. If the video was degraded due to network, the text will be unclear.

-  2. The receiver can not turn on/off the annotation on-demand,
+  2. The receiver can not turn on/off the annotation on-demand.

-  3. The receiver can not customize the utilization of such meta data,
+  3. The receiver can not customize the utilization of such meta data.

-This document chooses a new out-of-band payload to transfer them and sync them
+This document proposes a new out-of-band payload to transfer them and synchornize
-through timestamp in the receiver, rather than extanding the current media
+them through timestamp at receiver, rather than extending the current media
 payloads:

-  1. It was easier to achieve backward compatiblity,
+  1. It is easier to achieve backward compatiblity.

   2. The transportation of the meta data could be different from the media.
      For example, the face tracking information could be combined with the audio
      transcribed text and render together.

 The mechanism described in this document can also be used to transfer other
 media meta data.
-For example, for dekstop sharing case, the mouse moving event
+For example, for dekstop sharing case, the mouse moving events
-can be transfered separately through this format, and we can achieve higher
+can be transfered separately in this format, and we can achieve higher
-frame rate of mouse-move than the screen content.
+frame rate of mouse movement than the screen content.

 ## Message Format